-- The hostname: the FQDN hostname specifies the services, protocols, or subdomains of a website.
+- Hostname: the FQDN hostname specifies the services, protocols, or subdomains of a website.
 The conventional hostname for your site is www.
 You’ll use the prefix mail. if you want to host an email service on your website.
 E.g., mail.mywebsite or www.mywebsite.

-- The domain: the domain is your site’s address name.
+- Domain: the domain is your site’s address name.
 It’s located between the hostname and the TLD.
 E.g., mywebsite.

-- The trailing period: although you don’t need to write a period after typing a URL in a web browser, an FQDN should end with a trailing period to indicate that the previous string is the TLD.
+- Trailing period: although you don’t need to write a period after typing a URL in a web browser, an FQDN should end with a trailing period to indicate that the previous string is the TLD.
 E.g., www.mywebsite.com.